johndatiles/gatsby-starter-lumen-johndatiles/content/posts/Why-I'm-Starting-a-Blog.md

 After pressing send I often ask myself, *did that make sense?* Or think, *that was too wordy*.
 My email needs to be clear to do my job effectively.
 Writing emails every day helps me improve.

 But I don't get much practice with personal writing.
-I journal, but the only reader for that is future me.
+I journal, but the only reader for that is me.
 Often it’s an unstructured vomit of words.

 Writing on a blog forces me to organize my thoughts.
 Readers need to understand my overall message.
 (And if I’m being honest, my wife will probably be the only one reading this.
 With a sprinkle of family and friends.)